lasoares/mobile-demos/iosOffline/mobile-services-ios-get-started-offline-data.md

 1. In the implementation for the `QSTodoService` class, rename the private property `table` to `syncTable` and change its type to `MSSyncTable`:

-        [@property] (nonatomic, strong) MSSyncTable *syncTable;
+        @property (nonatomic, strong) MSSyncTable *syncTable;

 2. In QSTodoService.m, add the line `#include "QSAppDelegate.h"`.

-3. Ihe initializer for the `QSTodoService` class, remove the line that creates the MSTable object and replace it with the following:
+3. In the initializer for the `QSTodoService` class, remove the line that creates the MSTable object and replace it with the following:

         QSAppDelegate *delegate = (QSAppDelegate* )[[UIApplication
         sharedApplication] delegate]; NSManagedObjectContext *context =